slackapi/bolt-python/docs/_future/getting_started_future.md

    URL: https://slack.com/shortcuts/[ID]/[Some ID]
 ```

-The provided URL will be what you use to run your Trigger.
+The provided URL can be pasted into Slack; Slack will unfurl it into a button that users can interact with to initiate your app's functionality!
 Copy this URL and save it somewhere; you'll need it for later.

 ---